chenzhengyuAI/complex-reaction-system-scale-up/README.md

 The hybrid model has been tested on the following python environments:
 + Python 3.9
 + Pytorch 2.0.0+cu118
+# 3. Installation Guide
+Download the above model to your local computer, modify the file path in the corresponding code, and then run the code
++ Computational time for Bayesian hyperparameter optimization: 8 hours
++ Computational time for model train: 10 min
++ Computational time for model prediction: < 20 s
 # 4. Code and Dataset
 The entire model is divided into three parts, namely, lab-scale model, pilot-scale model and process optimization, which are placed in three folders respectively.
 ## 4.1 Lab scale model